Become a planner or upgrade your credentials with a 100% online degree.

 What You'll Study (Course Structure)

-Degrees for planners are broad in nature since development projects vary and plans must satisfy numerous goals and constraints.
+Degrees for planners are broad in nature.
+Development projects vary and plans must satisfy numerous goals and constraints.
 Using case studies and simulated projects, you'll study different problems and learn to apply tools used in professional practice.

-The UTS Online program consists of 13 coursework subjects and two major projects.
-Key study topics include planning processes, design skills, sustainability issues, community engagement, local planning and urban redevelopment.
+Key study topics include planning processes, design skills, sustainability issues, community engagement, local planning, and urban redevelopment.

 Embarking on an urban planner career can carry some risk because the job market is not especially deep.
 So, do your due diligence.
-However, jobs for urban and regional planners are projected to grow strongly, expanding by a forecast 18.6% over the five years to 2027.
+However, urban and regional planner jobs are projected to grow, expanding by a forecast 8.3% over the five years to 2028.

 Planners balance many objectives and constraints in managing a project.
 These include aesthetics, functionality, social value, the environment, budgets, and regulatory compliance.